ENCODE-DCC/rna-seq-pipeline/docs/howto.md

   $ java -jar dxWDL-0.75.jar compile rna-seq-pipeline.wdl -project [YOUR_PROJECT_NAME] -f -folder /test_run/workflow -defaults input.json -extras workflow_opts/docker.json
 ```

-7. Go to DNAnexus [project page](https://platform.dnanexus.com/projects) and click on your project.
+7. Go to the DNAnexus [project page](https://platform.dnanexus.com/projects) and click on your project.

 8. Move to the directory `/test_run/workflow`

 9. You will find a DNAnexus workflow called `rna` with all inputs and parameters defined.
-Click the `rna` workflow, and in the window that opens click `Workflow Actions` button in the upper right corner, and from the dropdown menu choose `Set output folder` and set `/test_run/output` as the output folder.
+Click the `rna` workflow and in the window that opens click `Workflow Actions` button in the upper right corner.
+From the dropdown menu choose `Set output folder` and set `/test_run/output` as the output folder.

 10. Click the green `Run as Analysis` button to start the pipeline.
-You will be automatically redirected into the Monitor tab, where you can observe the pipeline run.
+You will be automatically redirected to the Monitor tab, where you can observe the pipeline run.

-11. When the pipeline is completed (15-20min) the outputs will appear in `/test_run/output` folder.
+11. When the pipeline is completed (15-20 min) the outputs will appear in `/test_run/output` folder.

 ## Local with Singularity

-The goal is to run single-end non-strand-specific experiment locally using singularity.
+The goal is to run a single-end non-strand-specific experiment locally using singularity.

 1. Make sure you have singularity version greater or equal to `2.5.2` installed in your system.